Child Support Attorney Serving New Port Richey, Tarpon Springs to Hudson & Clearwater, Largo, St. Petersburg

 Temporary Relief, Child Support Orders, Modifications of Child Support

-Attorney Wendy Doyle at the law firm of Doyle & McCabe understands how important it is for the custodial parent to receive child support.
+At the law firm of Wendy Doyle-Palumbo, we know how important it is for a custodial parent to receive child support.
 The parent who is receiving child support depends on that support to contribute to the children’s or child’s basic needs.

 In Florida, child support is calculated using the income of both parents as well as the time spent in each of the parent’s home (time sharing/custody).

 Income is defined as: